 How the Scholarships Work

 The College Board Opportunity Scholarships’ six steps can help you plan, prepare, and pay for college.
-Completing each step qualifies you for a scholarship ranging from $500 to $2,000, and completing all six qualifies you for a $40,000 scholarship.
+Completing each step qualifies you for a $500 scholarship and completing all six qualifies you for a $40,000 scholarship.

 Step 1.
 Build Your College List: $500

 Get started by exploring colleges you're interested in on BigFuture.

 Use Official SAT Practice on Khan Academy® to get ready for test day.